ybw9000/hero2vec/README.md

 1. `teams.csv` under `input` folder.
 This is a csv table that contains the team composition.
 Can be easily changed to other team-based games like Dota2/LoL.

+2. `map_teams.csv` under `input` folder.
+This the csv table that contains both the team and map composition.

-2. `hero2ix.csv` under `input` folder.
+3. `hero2ix.csv` under `input` folder.
 This is csv table that maps the input hero names to their int ID and further to the embeddings.
 Can be easily customized in case different name is used for the same hero, e.g., 'dva' (used in this one) is written as 'D.Va'.

+4. `map2ix.csv` under `input` folder.
+This is csv table that maps the input map names to their int ID and further to the embeddings.

 # Output

+1. `hero` folder
-Output contains a graph showing the embeddings (after PCA to 2D) of the heroes `embeddings_2d.png`, a numpy array contains the embeddings `hero_embeddings.npy` and a graph of the training loss `loss_history.png`.
-All under `output` folder.
+Output contains a graph showing the embeddings (after PCA to 2D) of the heroes `hero_embeddings_2d.png`, a numpy array contains the embeddings `hero_embeddings.npy` and a graph of the training loss `loss_history.png`.

+2. `map` folder
+Output contains a graph showing the embeddings (after PCA to 2D) of the maps `map_embeddings_2d.png`, a numpy array contains the embeddings `map_embeddings.npy` and a graph of the training loss `loss_history.png`.

 # Repo Structure

 The directory structure for the repo looks like this:

     ├── README.md
+    ├── train_hero.py
+    ├── train_hero.ipynb
-    ├── train.py
+    ├── train_map.py
-    ├── train.ipynb
+    ├── train_map.ipynb
     ├── setup
     │   └── install.sh
     │   └── install_without_torch.sh
     ├── model
     │   └── hero2vec.py
+    │   └── map2vec.py
     ├── utils
     │   └── dataset.py
     │   └── evaluation.py
     ├── input
     │   └── hero2ix.csv
+    │   └── map2ix.csv
     │   └── teams.csv
+    │   └── map_teams.csv
     ├── output
+        └── hero
-        └── embeddings_2d.png
+            └── hero_embeddings_2d.png
             └── hero_embeddings.npy
+            └── loss_history.npy
+        └── map
+            └── map_embeddings_2d.png
+            └── map_embeddings.npy
             └── loss_history.npy
 # Setup

 Under `setup` folder, run: